alex-oleshkevich/zf-annotations/README.md

 2. Since version 2.3 the module does not uses [zendframework/zend-code](https://github.com/zendframework/zend-code) as a backend and uses [doctrine/annotations](https://github.com/doctrine/annotations) directly.
 See [doctrine documentation](http://docs.doctrine-project.org/projects/doctrine-common/en/latest/reference/annotations.html) for more details and options.

+### Deprecations
+1. Config option "annotations" deprecated in favor of "namespaces".

 ### Installation
 ##### Require via composer